-“There needs to be more information developed on a range of cancers and the treatments for the different types of disabilities.”
+“There needs to be more information developed on a range of cancers and the treatments for the different types of disabilities," she says.

-“People with disabilities have the same right to be educated on deadly illnesses and on cancer prevention like able-bodied people.”
+“People with disabilities have the same right to be educated on deadly illnesses and on cancer prevention as able-bodied people.

-“It is about empowering people with disabilities to be in control of their health and the treatment they want to have,” she says.
+“It is about empowering people with disabilities to be in control of their health and the treatment they want to have."

 Janelle says making friends with people on their cancer journeys is difficult but she wouldn’t change it for the world.